TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 ### Introduction

 Up until this point in the curriculum, we have been building one-page applications.
 However, for any larger scale application, we are going to have multiple pages.
-Thankfully, the browser allows client-side Javascript to manage the way a user can navigate, with the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API/Working_with_the_History_API).
+Thankfully, the browser allows client-side JavaScript to manage the way a user can navigate, with the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API/Working_with_the_History_API).
 We can leverage the power of this to manage routing in React with the help of a package like React Router.

 ### Lesson overview